UpstreamDataInc/goosebit/README.md

 ### Firmware rollout

 Rollouts allow a fine-grained assignment of firmwares to devices.
-The reported device model and revision is combined with the manually set feed and flavor values on a device to determine a matching rollout.
+The reported device model and revision is combined with the manually set feed value on a device to determine a matching rollout.

 The feed is meant to model either different environments (like: dev, qa, live) or update channels (like. candidate, fast, stable).

-The flavor can be used for different type of builds (like: debug, prod).

 ### Pause updates